PoofyEnigma/chaster-python-sdk/README.md

 | Extensions - Verification Picture | done    |           |            |        |

 Stubbed - API call functions, DTOs defined<br>
-Validated - tested with mocked chaster http response<br>
+Validated - tested with mocked chaster http response, obj and function naming refined<br>
-Integrated - Integration tests written and requests pre-validated for common 400 causing errors<br>
+Integrated - Integration tests written<br>
 Mocked - API call has a mock equivalent allowing for local development of bots and functions are documented Tutorial - A tutorial demonstrating usage of the function written and the SDK pypi docs published